Wo (song): Music video

-The music video for "Wo," directed by Unlimited L.A, was filmed in Bariga, Olamide's native city, and released shortly after the song's debut.
-Showcasing the street culture of Bariga, the video featured dance performances by winners of the #WoChallenge, a social media competition initiated by Olamide, who promised ₦1 million to three standout participants.
-The video reached over one million views on YouTube within a week, with Olamide expressing gratitude to fans for their support.
-However, it drew criticism from the Federal Ministry of Health for allegedly promoting tobacco use in violation of the Nigerian Tobacco Control Act of 2015.
+The music video for "Wo" was directed by Unlimited L.A and filmed in Bariga, Olamide's birthplace.
+It was released on 16 August 2017, shortly after the song's debut.
+The video features cameos from Young Jonn, DJ Enimoney, Viktoh, and winners of the #WoChallenge.
+The music video surpassed one million views on YouTube within a week, with Olamide expressing gratitude to fans for their support.
+The video drew criticism from the Federal Ministry of Health for allegedly promoting tobacco use in violation of the Nigerian Tobacco Control Act of 2015.
 Olamide denied the allegations, stating on Twitter that he had no intention of encouraging tobacco use.
-Young Jonn, the song's producer, made a cameo appearance in the video.

 Impact

-"Wo" played a major role in popularizing the Shaku Shaku dance, which originated in the streets of Agege.
-Olamide was one of the first major artists to feature the dance in his music video, contributing to its viral spread.
-With over 15 million views on YouTube within five months, the song helped propel the dance from a street movement to mainstream success.
+"Wo" played a big role in popularizing the shaku shaku dance, which originated in the streets of Agege.
+In the song's music video, dancers are seen performing it.
+The video reached over 15 million views on YouTube within five months, helping move the dance from street scenes in Agege into mainstream visibility.

-Nigerian singer Wizkid declared "Wo" as the biggest Nigerian song of 2017, via his social media on 2 October 2017.
-Additionally, American rapper and producer Swizz Beatz posted a video of him dancing to the song on his Instagram.
+In September 2017, American rapper and producer Swizz Beatz posted a video of him dancing to the song on his Instagram.
+In October 2017, Nigerian singer Wizkid posted to his Twitter that "Wo" was the biggest Nigerian song of the year.